 Formatting a Hard Drive to FAT32 that is larger than 32GB

-Formatting a hard drive larger than 32GB in Windows to the required FAT32 (necessary for Xbox360, PS3 as well as many new TV's with record to USB functions) is not as simple as it should be.
+Formatting a hard drive larger than 32GB in Windows to the required FAT32 format (necessary for Xbox360, Xbox One*, Playstation 3 and 4* as well as many new TV's with record to USB functions) is not as simple as it should be.

 We have therefore made available a free software programme that makes it as easy as 1-2-3.